 Friday Night Fizz Night

-What a week it’s been for the UK.
+What a week for the UK!
 Huge divisions have been opened up over Brexit, with politicians of all hues and financial markets in turmoil, while Iceland thrashed England at Euro 2016.
-Take your pick about what’s good or gloomy for you.
+Take your pick about what’s gloomy for you.
 But just because we are living in turbulent times it doesn’t mean that we can’t still have a little fun.
 There are always great reasons to celebrate – new job, promotion, a birthday, a wedding, an anniversary, Christmas, New Year, even a peaceful bank holiday.
 My usual excuse is Friday Night Fizz Night.

 Why not celebrate arriving safely at the end of another week and look forward to the weekend with a glass of bubbly?
 It certainly works for me.